xaanya/devops24/examinations/exam3/README.md

 next time we run the playbook.
 This is a concept called _idempotency_.

 How do we now remove the software we installed through the playbook above?

+## BONUS QUESTION

+What happens when you run `ansible-playbook` with different options?

+Explain what each of these options do:
+* --verbose
+* --check
+* --syntax-check

 ## Study Material & Documentation